reuben7t/Blinkesh/README.md

 A device that converts the input file or text or anything to their binary and uses an led to transmit it.
 A receiver on the other with an LDR detects the sequence of 1 and 0 and reconstructs it into the corresponding message at Receiver's end.

 ### The Problem (that doesn't exist)
 Nowadays, sending a message is insanely fast and we have different mediums for it too.
 But, what if we try a new method? using visible light as a medium? and no we are not talking about optical fibre or any of that usual things.

+### The Solution (that nobody asked for)
 We are talking a torch LED that blinks according to the 1s and 0s and a receiver that detects it converts it back to the original message.
 In short, an unusual, slow and visibly funny way to communicate.

-### The Solution (that nobody asked for)
-Blinkesh is basically optical flash banging.
-By manually flashing a light on for "1" and turning it off for "0", you can literally stare at your data as it slowly crawls across the room at mind-numbing speeds.

 ## Technical Details
 ### Technologies/Components Used
 For Software:
 - [Languages used] - C++
 - [Libraries used] - ESP32 Dev Kit by Espressif
-- [Tools used] -

 For Hardware:
 - ESP32